 Bentonite clay face masks have been around for ages.
 Because bentonite clay is loaded with minerals and is highly absorptive, it draws excess oil, impurities, and blackheads from the pores while nourishing skin at the same time.
 And when used regularly, bentonite clay leaves skin soft, exfoliated, and clean.

 Not only does this homemade bubble mask massage skin, but it helps remove excess oil and tighten pores, leaving your with a fresh clean face.
-Toss in a few extra botanicals like rosewater to help reduce redness and irritation and honey to decrease the appearances of scars and increase tissue regeneration.
-Your skin will look beautifully refreshed in no time.
+Toss in a few extra botanical ingredients like rosewater to help reduce redness and irritation and honey to decrease the appearances of scars and increase tissue regeneration to give skin an added boost.
+And your tired skin will look beautifully refreshed in no time.

 DIY Carbonated Clay Mask